nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-06-goldeneye.md

 ![screenshot24](../assets/images/goldeneye/screenshot24.png)

-Dr Doak's POP3 password is **goat**.
+Dr Doak's password is:

+> goat

 Let's log into his inbox and read his emails.

-There is only 1 email in Doak's inbox:
+There is only 1 email in his inbox:

 ![screenshot25](../assets/images/goldeneye/screenshot25.png)

-We've acquired his credentials to the moodle learning site!
+We've acquired his credentials to the moodle learning site:

+> dr_doak : 4England!

-After logging into Dr Doak's account, I found an interesting file called '**s3cret.txt**' in the '**My private files**' section.
+After logging into Dr Doak's account, I found an interesting file called '**s3cret.txt**' in the 'My private files' section of the site:

 ![screenshot26](../assets/images/goldeneye/screenshot26.png)